dottormale/Qtransform_torch/README.md

 - `QScan`: Class for handling Q-scan operations.
 - `SingleQTransformLinear`: Class for performing single Q-transform linear interpolation.

+### qtransform.py

+This module provides functionality for Q-transform interpolation using PyTorch.
+The package is the same as https://github.com/ML4GW/ml4gw/blob/dev/ml4gw/transforms/qtransform.py with the only difference being the interpolation methods implemented in torch_spline_interpolation.py replacing pytorch's standart interpolation methods.

 ### torch_smoothing_spline_interpolation.py

 This module provides functions for performing smoothing spline interpolation using PyTorch: